AnonymousUser-max600/EMR_AGENT/README.md

 # EMR-Agent
-From Hard-Coding to Agents: No More Rules for EMR Cohort and Feature Extraction
+EMR-AGENT: Automating Cohort and Feature Extraction from EMR Databases

 This paper is for NeruIPS 2025 main track.